bvr33/broadcast/README.md

-# broadcast Plugin
+# broadcast Plugin for bdsx
-The plugin for bdsx